Shocklach: History

-Firstly, there is history behind the name of the village.
 According to the Concise Oxford Dictionary of English Place Names, the village name Shocklach means 'goblin stream'.
-Investigating this meaning further, the old English (according to the Oxford English Dictionary) for goblin "was scucca and lache which is a variant of letch which means wet ditch or bog or a stream flowing through boggy land; a muddy, ditch or hole".
+The old English (according to the Oxford English Dictionary) for goblin "was scucca and lache which is a variant of letch which means wet ditch or bog or a stream flowing through boggy land; a muddy, ditch or hole".
 Similarly there is a village named Shobrooke in Devon, and the dictionary compares the original meaning of this name (goblin brook) with that of the village Shocklach.

 Occupational structure

-Using information provided by the Vision of Britain website, we are able to see the history of the social structure of Shocklach in the nineteenth century.
-In 1831, the largest occupational status was 'labourers and servants' (70 people).
-The next occupational status was 'employees and professionals' (22 people), the next 'middling sorts' (20 people) and the lowest occupational status was a category of 'other' (3 people).
+In 1831, the largest occupational category was 'labourers and servants' (70 people).
+The next category was 'employees and professionals' (22 people), followed by 'middling sorts' (20 people) and others (3 people).
 "Based on contemporary ideas than on modern definitions of social class: ‘middling sorts' combines small farmers not employing labourers with both masters and skilled workers in urban manufacturing and handicrafts".

 Landmarks and buildings

 The "well-preserved" remains of an early post-Conquest motte castle lie on the northern edge of the parish, near the hamlet of Castletown.
 The castle is situated on what is thought to have been an ancient trackway, and was built by the Barons of Malpas in around 1100 to protect the region from frequent Welsh raids.
 The site is a Scheduled Ancient Monument.

 St Edith's Church, standing in the middle of fields on its own a mile north of the village overlooking the River Dee and Wales, is a Grade I listed building.
 The church has a Norman doorway but the level of the ground outside is higher than the base of the door.
 In The Buildings of England: Cheshire, it is described thus: “a small Normal building – cf. the very crudely decorated S doorway with zigzag, rope, and lozenges broken by ninety degrees.
 Nave and chancel, and double bellcote... the odd W baptistery squeezed between the two buttresses looks a rustic C17 job”.

 Another building standing close to St Edith's church is the 'Old Stable'.
-In spring 1993, a few enthusiasts from Shocklach, encouraged by the support of a number of others, managed to save from demolition an old and apparently insignificant building close to St Edith's church.
+In spring 1993, a few enthusiasts from Shocklach managed to save from demolition an old and apparently insignificant building close to St Edith's church.
 Some older residents refer to the stable as "the old school" but there is little evidence for this.
 There are still remains of the building today.
 For example, there are the remains of an old fireplace in the south west corner of this interesting first floor.